The FDA has approved a new pediatric dosage form and label changes for atazanavir. Please see the FDA announcement for more information.

-- Late seroreversion up to 24 months of age
+Late seroreversion up to age 24 months

-- Postnatal HIV infection in HIV-exposed children with prior negative virologic tests for whom there are additional HIV transmission risks
+Postnatal HIV infection in HIV-exposed children with prior negative virologic tests for whom there are additional HIV transmission risks

-- HIV-2 and non-subtype B HIV-1
+HIV-2 and non-subtype B HIV-1

 Postnatal HIV exposure can occur if an HIV-infected mother breastfeeds her infant.
-Typical scenarios in the US include women who have not been adequately counseled about infant feeding, women who breastfeed despite being counseled not to do so, and women who learn of their HIV diagnosis only after initiating breastfeeding.
+Typical scenarios in the United States include women who have not been adequately counseled about infant feeding, women who breastfeed despite being counseled not to do so, and women who learn of their HIV diagnosis only after initiating breastfeeding.
 Diagnostic testing to rule out acquisition of HIV through breast milk will only be accurate after breastfeeding has completely ceased.
 The timing of testing in such situations is discussed below in Diagnostic Testing in Children with Non-Perinatal HIV Exposure.

 Another example where there can be postnatal HIV exposure is when an HIV-infected caregiver premasticates or prechews solid food before feeding it to an infant.
-This practice has been documented to result in HIV transmission.53,54 In such exposed children, both screening EIA and confirmatory antibody tests (EIA, Western Blot or IFA) may be positive at 18 months.
-Another study documented very rare cases of late postnatal infection without identified risk factors, suggesting the possibility of intrafamilial HIV transmission.55
+This practice has been documented to result in HIV transmission.41,54-58 In such exposed children, both screening EIA and confirmatory antibody tests (EIA, Western Blot or IFA) may be positive at 18 months.
+Another study documented very rare cases of late postnatal infection without identified risk factors, suggesting the possibility of intrafamilial HIV transmission.59

 Diagnostic Testing in Children with Non-Perinatal HIV Exposure